Melvine Malard

-Career
+Club career

 Malard started playing football in Saint-Denis FC, on her native island of Réunion.
-She joined the Olympique Lyonnais in 2014, signing her first professional contract in July 2017 with the European champions.
+She joined the Lyon in 2014, signing her first professional contract in July 2017 with the European champions.

 For the 2019–20 season, she was sent on loan to FC Fleury 91 to gain some game-time, Which did not prevent her from joining back Lyon for the Uefa Champions League Final, taking part in the victory as a substitute.

-On 18 September 2020, Malard made her debut for the France national team in a 2–0 victory against Serbia.